 Things I will miss.

-It has progressed to such an extent that some activities are now impassable.
+It has progressed to such an extent that some activities are now impossible.
 Fact.

 I will miss many of them.
 Fact.